emagiz/emdocs/mds/microlearning/crashcourse-platform-capture-configure-a-integration.md

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-capture-configure-a-integration--edit-message-type-general.png"></p>

-The moment you want to change an answer given earlier on these questions this is the place to do so.
+Here you can adjust the previously provided information.

 #### 3.2.2 Message Transport
-The second segment has all to do with the transport of the message (i.e. how will the data be sent to eMagiz or from eMagiz to an external system).
+The second segment has to do with the transport of the message (i.e. how will the data be sent to eMagiz or from eMagiz to an external system).

 In this segment you will answer questions on:
 - how the messages will be send (i.e. REST web service, file drop, etc.)
 - In what format the messages are exchanged (i.e. JSON, XML, EDI, CSV, etc.)
-- whether the data is pushed (i.e the receiving systems waits idly until a message is sent to it) or pulled (i.e the receiving systems is actively checking for new messages)
+- whether the data is pushed (i.e. the receiving systems waits idly until a message is sent to it) or pulled (i.e. the receiving systems is actively checking for new messages)
 - The preferred option to exchange data (i.e. REST web service, SOAP web service, etc.)
 - The status of the interface (i.e. what already exists on both sides for this)